 Try to find something nice to say to every person you see for the rest of today (and maybe tomorrow, and how about the next day, and the next day).
 It will “cost” you some effort, but see if you can’t start to spot more good in today than you spotted yesterday.

 I (Scott) really appreciated last week when Bethany complimented me on how I always make the boys lunches.
-I make it happen.
 I don’t make a huge mess or a big deal.
 I’ve done it for years, but Bethany made a point of thanking me for it last week and that felt really nice.

 2. See the small.